TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: Performance in Real-World Environments

-We set up our experiments on an excavator in the real world.
 Our method consists of the following major parts, which contribute to the overall runtime of the system:

-\begin{itemize} \item \textbf{Segmentation} generates a pixel-wise semantic classification on each image in the RGB input stream. \item \textbf{Projection} casts the 2D segmentation result onto the 3D pointcloud and assigns each point a semantic label through the calibration matrix. \item \textbf{Geometric traversability calculation} estimates and updates slope and step height based on point cloud data in gridmap representation. \end{itemize} The final fusion step is under 2 ms and do not contribute to the overall runtime of the method.
-As shown in Table~\ref{tab:runtime}, the running time per update of each component mentioned above is 75.4 ms, 42.3 ms, and 22.1 ms, respectively.
+\begin{itemize} \item \textbf{Segmentation} generates a pixel-wise semantic classification on each image in the RGB input stream. \item \textbf{Projection} casts the 2D segmentation result onto the 3D point cloud and assigns each point a semantic label through the calibration matrix. \item \textbf{Geometric traversability calculation} estimates and updates slope and step height based on point cloud data in a grid map representation. \end{itemize}

-Our method can handle an RGB image stream of 25 Hz and a pointcloud stream of 10 Hz in the real world without lagging, and the map can update semantic and geometric information at a rate of 10 Hz.
+In Table~\ref{tab:runtime}, we give details of the run-time of each component in the system.
+The final fusion step is under 2 ms and does not contribute to the overall runtime of the method.
+Our method can update the traversability map at a rate of 10 Hz.
 Please refer to the video for more visual results of excavator navigation.